Skip to main content

 info

-Toradex doesn't support either encourage the use of any non-partner distribution.
+Toradex does not support either encourage the use of any non-partner distribution.
 Please carefully evaluate the maintenance efforts of using a distribution other than the one(s) supported by Toradex.

-1. A boot configuration file named extlinux.conf or a U-Boot-specific script named boot.scr or boot.scr.uimg
+3. A boot configuration file named extlinux.conf or a U-Boot-specific script named boot.scr or boot.scr.uimg.

-2. A removable storage media such as an SD card or a USB stick formatted and partitioned as explained below
+4. A removable storage media such as an SD card or a USB stick formatted and partitioned as explained at Boot From an SD Card / USB Stick / SATA drive.

 By default, U-Boot (with Distro Boot feature enabled) will scan through all devices in search of a boot configuration file called extlinux.conf or, in its absence, a U-Boot-specific script called boot.scr or boot.scr.uimg.
 The following devices are scanned in order: